dwewers/sdv503-lab-11-dwewers/README.md

 _____________________________________________________________________
 //////////////////////////  Linked List  ////////////////////////////

 Linked Lists are quite different from the previous examples.
 In this structure type, items are organised sequentially.
 In these sequences, the items all point to the next item in the link.
 Within this structure, each node contains data and the next value.
 Linked list does not use a physical placement of data within its memory.
 As stated before, we use a referencing system to organise the data.
-This means that we arent identifying the position or the index of each node within the list.
-Using this method allows us to add and remove items from the list without having too rearrange the contents within the structure.
+This means that we aren't identifying the position or the index of each node within the list.
+Using this method allows us to add and remove items from the list without having to rearrange the contents within the structure.
 The data stored within the list is in a linear fashion.
-Within each of the nodes there is also a link to the next node in the list.
-There are two types of lists that we can have, singly and doubly linked lists.
-A single linked list only contains one pointer to another node, whereas a doubly linked list contains two pointers (generally previous and next).
+Within each of the nodes, there is also a link to the next node in the list.
+There are two types of lists that we can have, singly and doubly-linked lists.
+A single linked list only contains one pointer to another node, whereas a doubly-linked list, contains two pointers (generally previous and next).

- There are a few advantages and disadvantages of the linked list data structure.
+ There are a few advantages and disadvantages to the linked list data structure.
 These include:

 Advantages:
 Efficient insertion and removal of new elements